 ofcourse TAJ MAHAL, GOA BEACH, TEMPLES OF SOUTH INDIA, YOGA CLASSES,

-NEW DELHI AND HILL STATIONS WHICH YOU CAN SELECT about 8 years agoAnswered by VASUDEVAN via WorldNomads.com
+NEW DELHI AND HILL STATIONS WHICH YOU CAN SELECT over 8 years agoAnswered by VASUDEVAN via WorldNomads.com

 Your interests should determine your itinerary.
 In general, an India trip should ideally be of at least 3-4 weeks length to take in this diverse country.